zinzloun/THM_WriteUP/windcorp/README.md

     The IVPN Client service is starting.
     The IVPN Client service was started successfully.

-Now we have to find a way to put a malicious exe into <b>C:\Program Files\IVPN Client folder</b>
+Now we have to find a way to put a malicious exe into <b>C:\Program Files\IVPN Client folder.
-My VPN IP and Osiris IP are changed from now on.
+Note that my VPN IP and Osiris IP are changed from now on</b>.
 Contiuning to analyze the server I found a C:\script folder containing 2 files:

 	copyprofile.cmd
  	update.vbs